How You Can HELP

 HOW YOUR SUPPORT IS USED

 When you contribute to Camp Second Chance, you are helping to provide bedding, clothing, food, and light – the fundamentals of stable human life.
-The City provides the infrastructure for the camp – tents, utilities, and basic sanitation and kitchen supplies – but everything else is the responsibility of the camp itself.
+The City provides the infrastructure for the camp such as utilities, and basic sanitation and kitchen supplies – but everything else is the responsibility of the camp itself.
 The camp leadership distributes resources fairly and carefully to those people who are most in need.

 Your material support enables something even more important: a sense of community.
 To be homeless is to be alone, isolated, cut off from human relationships.
 The community of the camp provides a sense of belonging, as well as the responsibility to live and work with other people.
 It's a point of reentry into society, a refuge from chaos, and an anchor in a turbulent world.